+The subfund currently has two share classes: E and W. The ACD's annual fee on these share classes are as follows:

+Class E: 0.20%

+Class W: 0.30%

-The subfund currently has two share classes: E and W. The ACD's annual fee on these share classes are as follows: Class E : 0.20% Class W : 0.30% The pet asset value per share and the number of shares in issue are given in the Comparative Tables on page 55 and 56 mber of shares in issue are given in the Comparative Tables on page 55 and 56 The distribution per share is given in the Distribution Table on page 57.
+The net asset value per share and the number of shares in issue are given in the Comparative Tables on page 55 and 56.

 Revenue available for allocation will be allocated between the share classes based on the respective proportionate interests represented by those share classes on a daily basis and taxation is computed by reference to the net revenue after expenses attributable to each class.
 All share classes have the same rights on winding up.
-For the year ended 31 August 2024: